Our Work

 - Funding local violence prevention and reduction projects

-- Delivering training to professionals in the children and young people’s workforce
+- Delivering training to professionals

-- Conducting prevention workshops in schools
+- Delivering prevention workshops in schools

 - Developing and testing new approaches through local pilots